 This application represents a foray into interactive critical documentary, in this case looking at the history of U.S. military execution during World War II.
 As an interesting example of the palimpsestuous negotiation between individual identity, narrativity, and cultural memory, DISAVOWED structures itself through the misremembering of an actual historical encounter.
 In such a way, it reconstructs a false history of events misconstrued within the memory, put into dissonance with historical documentation of what “really happened” – an execution witnessed by tens of thousands of soldiers, but that seems largely erased from the record.
-The result is an interplay between the memories of a veteran, the public awareness of Private Eddie Slovik’s execution, and the journey to piece together what is a fractured, unreliable and racially problematic history of the practice of military execution.(CLICK THE IMAGE BELOW TO ACCESS AND DOWNLOAD GAME)
+The result is an interplay between the memories of a veteran, the public awareness of Private Eddie Slovik’s execution, and the journey to piece together what is a fractured, unreliable and racially problematic history of the practice of military execution.(CLICK THE IMAGE BELOW TO DOWNLOAD AND PLAY)

 These tracks are background loop audio for the interactive critical documentary DISAVOWED (2021).
 Specifically designed for particular real world environments, including the Oise-Aisne American Cemetery in France, an apartment in Los Angeles, and an airfield in World War II New Guinea, the tracks emote a range of affective tones to paint an audible picture of these historical spaces.

 This album merges 8-bit audio aesthetic with clean and clear tones and instrumentation to explore imagined gamic space through texture and dissonance.
 Each track recalls historical game spaces (including the dungeons of SUPER MARIO BROS. and the raceways of F-ZERO), the compilation has been put together for an upcoming untitled project.